-- Supports the Kiwanis strategic plan developed by the Kiwanis International Board and the plan developed by the district as approved by the appropriate governing body. - Is accountable for meeting the goals for the district as established in the strategic plan documents. - Appoints the district committees/chairs and key positions as defined in Kiwanis International Procedure 220.2. - Is responsible for implementing the activities outlined in the five areas of the strategic plan.
+- Supports the Kiwanis strategic plan developed by the Kiwanis International Board and the plan developed by the district as approved by the appropriate governing body. - Is accountable for meeting the goals for the district. - Appoints the district committees/chairs and key positions as defined in Kiwanis International Procedure 220.2. - Is responsible for illustrating the value of Kiwanis membership throughout the district.
+Value can be observed through service, marketing, member development, meaningful engagement, service leadership programs and fun.